 I like to use the immediate surroundings for group photos with the bridal party, there’s no need to go too far from the drinks!

 Rosedew Farm boasts the very best backdrop for couple photos.
-With so many options including the cliff tops, the fields, Ham Manor, and the beach.
+With so many options (depending on the time of year) including the cliff tops, wheat fields, rapeseed fields, the beach and even Ham Manor!